Myanmar's Suu Kyi - from prisoner to would-be lawmaker

 It will not be plain sailing.

-The campaign trail has left Suu Kyi suffering from sickness and exhaustion and the NLD has alleged irregularities.
+The campaign trail has left Suu Kyi suffering from sickness and exhaustion and the NLD has alleged irregularities in the run-up to the ballot.

 Suu Kyi has made no secret of the fact she wants to change a constitution that enshrines the military's role in politics.